reverentgeek/jamstack-hugo-demo/content/post/jamstack.md

 Open the `jamstack-demo` project in your favorite code editor.
 Under the folder `/themes/hugo-tranquilpeak-theme/exampleSite`, you should see a file named `config.toml`.
 Open this file, select/highlight all the content, and copy the content.

-Next, open the site's `/config.toml` file.
-Delete the current configuration.
-Paste in the configuration from the theme's example site.
+Next, open the site's `/config.toml` file, delete the current configuration, and paste in the configuration from the theme's example site.
 Feel free to update the title or the author information.

 #### Create a New Post